-The governors of Good Shepherd Catholic Primary & Nursery School are also the directors of the charitable company for the purposes of company law and they are trustees of the charitable company.

-Details of the governors who served during the year are included in the Reference and Administrative Details on page 1.
+The governors of Good Shepherd Catholic Primary & Nursery School are also the directors of the charitable company for the purposes of company law.
+Details of the governors who served during the year, and to the date these Financial Statements are approved, are included in the Reference and Administrative Details on page 1.